chris.wyman (at) acm.org

 A recent CV

-Prior to my current position, I was an Associate Professor at the University of Iowa (2004-2014), a Visiting Professor at NVIDIA (2012-2013), and a Contractor at the US Army Research Lab (2011).
+Prior to my time at NVIDIA, I was an Associate Professor at the University of Iowa (2004-2014), a Visiting Professor at NVIDIA (2012-2013), and a Contractor at the US Army Research Lab (2011).
 Before joining the faculty at the University of Iowa, I studied at the University of Utah (PhD 2004) and the University of Minnesota (BS 1999).

-My recent recearch explores uses of real-time ray tracing with very limited ray budgets, which led to powerful stochastic sampling techniques like ReSTIR and NVIDIA's RTXDI.
-This builds on insights from stochstic and deterministic filtering for reconstruction, order-independent transparency, antialiasing, alpha-testing, and geometry.
+When still actively participating in projects, my recent focus has been doing real-time ray tracing with very limited ray budgets.
+This led to powerful stochastic sampling techniques like ReSTIR and NVIDIA's RTXDI and built on insights from stochstic and deterministic filtering for reconstruction, order-independent transparency, antialiasing, alpha-testing, and geometry.
 I am fascinated by how deep-learning applies to rendering problems, partly because I aim to extract statistical ideas and techniques from the networks for direct application.
 I have also spent time evangelizing real-time ray tracing, including a couple SIGGRAPH courses and some DirectX Raytracing code tutorials.

 My dissertation covered real-time rendering with both raster and ray tracing, but I spent a decade focusing primarily on rasterization techniques, including refraction, caustics, global illumination, area lighting, soft shadows, and participating media.
 My work on sub-pixel accurate shadows became NVIDIA's Hybrid Frustum Traced Shadows.